LenKagamine/lenkagamine.github.io/_projects/enlighten.md

 - Colliding into a wall will return the player back to the start of the level.
 At that position, a small light will be placed for five minutes before disappearing.
 - Once reaching the end of a level, the player will be teleported to the start of the next level.

-Note: since there are only three levels, finishing the last level will send the player back to the start of the last level.
+Note: currently, there are only three levels available.
+Finishing the last level will send the player back to the start of the last level.

-### Requirements

-Enlighten needs the following dependencies:

-- Node.js with NPM
-- Socket.io
-- Express

-Clone the repository, and run `npm install` to install all the dependencies.

-To start the server, run `npm start`.

-The game will be available at `localhost:5000`, or wherever it's installed.